ruauka/grpc-client-service-go/README.md

 The project consists of 2 microservices and each runs in a container in docker-compose:

 1. Client - go service for calling second service using gRPC protocol.
-2. Service - go service, that get request from client, starts some calculating script and return response back to client.
+2. Service - go service, that get request from client, starts some calculating script and returns response back to client.

 ## Start

-To the start the project, you must run the command in the terminal:
+To start the project, you must run the command in the terminal:

 ```bash
 make dockerup